davi-mbatista/sass-material-design-colors/README.md

 # sass-material-design-colors
-A handy Sass helper for using the material design colors according to Google Material Design specifications.
+A handy Sass helper for use the Google material design colors according to the specification.

 ##Install
 	$ npm install --save sass-material-design-colors